Announcing the Pulitzer Center Poetry Contest!

 - How would you compare the job of a journalist and the job of a poet?

 - How would you compare journalism and poetry?

-2. Watch 0:00-5:05 of the New York Times documentary “Inside a Suicide Prevention Center in Puerto Rico.”
-While you listen, highlight the lines in Quiñones’s poem that are taken from the documentary.
+1. Watch 0:00-5:05 of the New York Times documentary “Inside a Suicide Prevention Center in Puerto Rico.”
+While you watch, consider: what makes this an under-reported story?
+Why should we care about it?

 3. Discuss the poem:

 - What lines jump out at you as important, interesting, beautiful?

 - What is the subject of this poem?
 What under-reported stories can you identify?

 In what ways is the poem similar to the documentary?
 In what ways is it different?

 - How does the speaker of the poem express personal connection to the subject matter?

 Why do you think Quiñones chose to construct this poem as a pantoum?